Events: Tour

 HOW TO REGISTER

-The event, “Leaf & Learn: A Celebration of Arbor Day” will take place on Saturday, April 18 from 10am-12pm at the LancasterHistory Museum & Research Center.
+The event, “Leaf & Learn: A Celebration of Arbor Day” will take place on Saturday, April 18 from 10am-2pm at the LancasterHistory Museum & Research Center.
 The event is free and open to the public.
+We appreciate registrations in advance so we can be prepared to accommodate visitors as best as possible.
+All the links to individual activities are above.

 This event is hosted by the Friends of the Tanger Arboretum.
 The Friends of the Tanger Arboretum, a subsidiary organization of LancasterHistory, helps foster public interest in, and support for, the maintenance and development of the Tanger Arboretum as a community asset.
 To learn more about the Arboretum or to become a member, please visit the Arboretum’s webpage.